 smartgeber Logo

-This article explores the concept of determinism in Unity 2D physics.
-It addresses whether Unity 2D physics can provide consistent results across different platforms, discusses floating-point precision, and offers best practices for achieving determinism in game development.
+This article explores whether Unity 2D physics is deterministic, addressing common concerns about achieving consistent results across platforms.
+It discusses floating-point precision and provides best practices for ensuring determinism in game development.

 Is Unity 2D physics deterministic?